apprenticeharper/DeDRM_tools/ReadMe_First.txt

 We do **NOT** recommend the version of Python from python.org as it is missing various Windows specific libraries, does not install the Tk Widget kit (for graphical user interfaces) by default, and does not properly update the system PATH environment variable.
 Therefore using the default python.org build on Windows is simply an exercise in frustration for most Windows users.

-Note that currently (June 2016) ActiveState Python puts the tcl library in the wrong place, and it needs to be manually moved.
+Note that currently (October 2016) ActiveState Python puts the tcl library in the wrong place, and it needs to be manually moved.
 See this thread at activestate.com for the latest information: https://community.activestate.com/node/19090

 In addition, Windows Users need PyCrypto: